oryalava/DOWNFLOWGO/README.md

  # Welcome to DOWNFLOWGO

 A number of numerical models exist to support lava flow modeling (see review by Dietterich et al. [2017]).
-Here, we combine the stochastic model DOWNFLOW [Favalli 2005](https://doi.org/10.1029/2004gl021718) with the deterministic model FLOWGO [Harris and Rowland 2001](https://doi.org/10.1007/s004450000120) to support hazard assessment at Piton de la Fournaise , mainly.
+Here, we combine the stochastic model DOWNFLOW [Favalli et al. 2005](https://doi.org/10.1029/2004gl021718) with the deterministic model FLOWGO [Harris and Rowland 2001](https://doi.org/10.1007/s004450000120) to support hazard assessment at Piton de la Fournaise , mainly.

 DOWNFLOW provides the most likely lava flow paths, including the LoSD and area of coverage.
 For responding to current crises at Piton de la Fournaise, this model was calibrated by fitting the output flow coverage